 Donating your organs after your passing is one of the greatest gifts anyone can give, and can make a significant difference in another person’s life.
 A donated organ can potentially save a life or significantly improve someone’s quality of life.

-An organ donation recipient will only receive the organ when his/her organ has failed, and no other treatment is available.
+An organ donation recipient in Singapore will only receive the organ when his/her organ has failed, and no other treatment is available.
 Up to 7 lives can be saved by 1 donor.
-There are generally two ways in which organs can be donated in Singapore.
+There are generally two ways in which organ donation in Singapore can be carried out.

 The Human Organ Transplant Act (“HOTA”)

-HOTA is a mandatory enrollment scheme that allows for the harvesting of specified organs from an individual after his/her death.
-The HOTA is a mandatory organ donation scheme that applies automatically to all Singapore citizens and Permanent Residents aged 21 years old and above.
+HOTA is a mandatory enrollment scheme that allows for the retrieval of specific organs from an individual after his/her death.
+The HOTA is a compulsory organ donation in Singapore scheme that applies automatically to all Singapore citizens and Permanent Residents aged 21 years old and above.

 For individuals below the age of 21, HOTA may also apply to Singapore citizens and Permanent Residents below the age of 21 if such a person’s parent or guardian gives consent to the scheme.
 HOTA allows for organs that can be transplanted to be harvested from the donor upon their death in a hospital.